jerishs8/snoop/README.en.md

 Snoop Project for Termux
 ========================

-## Snoop Project один из самых перспективных OSINT-инструментов по поиску никнеймов.
+## Snoop Project is one of the most promising OSINT tools for finding nicknames.
 - [X] This is the most powerful software taking into account the CIS location.

 <p align="center">